Hurricane Insurance Explained: Coverage, Deductibles & What's Not Covered

 • Basement contents, vehicles, landscaping

-The National Flood Insurance Program (NFIP), managed by FEMA, is the most widely available source of flood insurance for homeowners.
-Key facts:
+The National Flood Insurance Program (NFIP), managed by FEMA, is still the primary source of flood insurance for most homeowners.
+Key 2026 facts:

-• Waiting period: Typically 30 days before coverage takes effect (don't wait until a storm is named)
+• Waiting period: typically 30 days before coverage takes effect

 The 30-Day Waiting Period Is Real